Some tips to prevent and eliminate pain resulting from gym training

 Perform the exercises with the correct technique.

-Ask someone to confirm that you are doing the exercise in the right posture.
+Ask someone to confirm that you are doing the exercise with the right posture.

 - Are you following a good diet?